>

 Diana Ramos is Tucson Spotlight'a director of bilingual initiatives and a University of Arizona alum.

-Angelina Maynes is Tucson Spotlight's social media manager and a graudate of the University of Arizona.
+Angelina Maynes is Tucson Spotlight's social media manager and a graduate of the University of Arizona.

 Topacio "Topaz" Servellon is a Tucson Spotlight reporter.

-McKenna Manzo is University of Arizona alum and Tucson Spotlight intern.
+McKenna Manzo is a graduate student in the University of Arizona School of Journalism and Tucson Spotlight intern.

 Arilynn Hyatt is a journalism and global media major at the University of Arizona and Tucson Spotlight intern.